(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Ultimately, what works for one couple doesn’t necessarily work for another.
 Separate finances or not, you’re a couple, which means all decisions should be team decisions.

-Figure out a system that works for you and your partner to avoid a split over money.
+Create a system that works for you and your partner

-Lastly, remember this – when working through money issues in your relationship, money itself does not bring happiness.
-Money is a tool for life, for freedom, and for reaching dreams and goals.
+Lastly, remember this when working through financial issues in your relationship, money itself does not bring happiness.

 Money is merely a tool for building your life and financial freedom, and for reaching your dreams and goals.